teusH/MySense/PyCom/README.md

 * SSD1306 tiny oled display: 128X64 pixels on GPIO bus or I2C bus.
 * LoRaWan: using TTN
 * MQTT: not implemented yet

+Comment: do not use eg UART Rx on pin 12.
+Pin 12 high on reset will cause to omit executing boot.py and main.py.
+Maximum of UART modules is 2 (e.g. dust and GPS modules).

 ### RTC clock
 MySense will use GPS to initilyse the Real Time Clock module.
 Every time the GPS location is looked up the RTC clock will be updated automatically.